 The xmlsignature-update | xupdate command updates the XML signature in the signed input file.
 If the document has been modified, the updated XML signature will be different; otherwise, the updated signature will be the same as the previous signature.

 •The SignedFile argument is the signed XML document to update.

 •Either (i) the hmac-secret-key option or (ii) the certificate-name and certificate-store options must be specified.

-•If the the certificate-name and certificate-store options are specified, then they must match those that were used to sign the XML document previously.
+•If the certificate-name and certificate-store options are specified, then they must match those that were used to sign the XML document previously.
 (Note that the certificate-store option is currently not supported on Linux and macOS.)

 Examples of the xmlsignature-update command:

 •raptorxml xupdate --output=c:\UpdatedSignedFile.xml --certname=certificate1 --certstore=MyCertStore c:\SomeSignedFile.xml

 RaptorXML (and RaptorXMLServer for administration commands) on Windows